dome9/cloud-bots/README.md

     Log delivery policy name: CloudWatchLogsAllowDelivery

 ## cloudwatch_create_metric_filter
-What it does: Creates CloudWatch Metric Filters to match the CIS Benchmark
+What it does: Creates CloudWatch Metric Filters to match the CIS Benchmark.
+A metric alarm and SNS subscripion is created as well
-Usage: cloudwatch_create_metric_filter <filter1> <filter2> ....
+Usage: AUTO: cloudwatch_create_metric_filter <email_address> <filter1> <filter2> ....
 Limitations: Cloudtrail needs to be set up to send the logs to a CloudWatchLogs group first.
-Available filters are: UnauthorizedApiCalls, NoMfaConsoleLogins, RootAccountLogins, IamPolicyChanges, CloudTrailConfigurationChanges, FailedConsoleLogins, DisabledOrDeletedCmks, S3BucketPolicyChanges, AwsConfigChanges, SecurityGroupChanges, NetworkAccessControlListChanges, NetworkGatewayChanges, RouteTableChanges, VpcChanges
+Default: SNS topic name is CloudTrailMetricFilterAlerts Available filters are: UnauthorizedApiCalls, NoMfaConsoleLogins, RootAccountLogins, IamPolicyChanges, CloudTrailConfigurationChanges, FailedConsoleLogins, DisabledOrDeletedCmks, S3BucketPolicyChanges, AwsConfigChanges, SecurityGroupChanges, NetworkAccessControlListChanges, NetworkGatewayChanges, RouteTableChanges, VpcChanges

 ## config_enable